windx0303/VIST-Challenge-NAACL-2018/README.md

 3. Your JSON file should contain stories for all the photo sequences listed in the template file (`vist-challenge-template.json`).
 You can simply take the template file and fill in the `story_text_normalized` field of each photo sequence.
 4. Any non-ASCII characters will be ignored for evaluation.

+## Example Submission Files

+We also provide a few example submission files in the `example_submission_json` folder.
+You can use these files as the test file to try out the evaluation script.

 ## Contact